Yews to Eucalypts

 William Fowles (1826-1907) & Hannah Ann Dean (1823-1908) The Gold-Rush Pioneers.

-William and Hannah (and again I have found her as Annie or Ann in different records), They were married on the 27th June 1847.
+William and Hannah were married on the 27th June 1847.
 The marriage was held at the Regent Street Chapel in Lambeth, Surrey.
-Regent Street Chapel was the worship place of the local Baptist community amongst whom Hannah and William had been raised.
+Regent Street Chapel was the worship place of the local Baptist community among whom Hannah and William had been raised.

 William Fowles Chapel School

 As a young boy William attended the Union Chapel Sunday School in Brixton Hill.
-During this time he was awarded a certificate that reads; “this is to certify William Fowles was on the 24th March 1839 admitted as a member of the class of honor in this school as a boy whose principle and desire to act right his teachers have confidence”.
+During this period, he received a certificate.
+It reads, “This is to certify William Fowles was on the 24th March 1839 admitted as a member of the class of honor in this school as a boy whose principle and desire to act right his teachers have confidence.”
 Now there is a glowing testimony!

-At the time of their marriage their addresses were given respectively as William, Acre Lane, West Brixton, Lambeth and Hannah, 4 Telegraph Place, Brixton, Lambeth.
+At the time of their marriage, their addresses were given as follows.
+William’s address was Acre Lane, West Brixton, Lambeth.
+Hannah lived at 4 Telegraph Place, Brixton, Lambeth.
 They were 22 and 24 when they married.
 (There is an error on their ages on their wedding certificate).

 WIlliam and Hannah Marriage Certificate

 Hannah was the daughter of James Dean and Ann Edser of Walton on the Hill.
 She was born at Walton on the Hill and baptised on the 26th October 1823.
 An account was given of Hannah as a very small woman who weighed in at seven stone (44.5 kg in today’s money).
 She was reported to have jet black curly hair.
-The Dean’s had been at Walton on the Hill for at least three generations so were a local family in Surrey to the Fowles family.
+The Dean’s had been at Walton on the Hill for at least three generations.
+They were a local family in Surrey like the Fowles family.

 Hannah Ann Dean